JCCode288/zimozi-test/ARCHITECTURE.md

 -  Fetcher: **Axios**
 -  GraphQL: **Apollo**

-> GraphQL for fetching data from NextJS server side is preferred instead of BE NestJS graphql as frontend has advantage in this configuration of caching and auto refetching in GraphQL.
+> -  GraphQL for fetching data from NextJS server side is preferred instead of BE NestJS graphql as frontend has advantage in this configuration of caching and auto refetching in GraphQL.
-> Main operation still uses REST API for easier debugging.
+> -  Main operation still uses REST API for easier debugging.
-> I uses v0 to help me create inteface and integrations to shorten time. as you can see, the code became almost unmaintainable. i need to create few queries from scratch and adjusting it again.
+> -  I uses v0 to help me create inteface and integrations to shorten time. as you can see, the code became almost unmaintainable. i need to create few queries from scratch and adjusting it again.
-> I also uses zustand for state management as it was simpler to setup and have more durable and intuitive persist options. this can give nextjs more advantage for prefetching data
+> -  I also uses zustand for state management as it was simpler to setup and have more durable and intuitive persist options. this can give nextjs more advantage for prefetching data.

->

 ## Notes